Rakka: Actor Model for Racket

 version-info : version-info?

-Suspends the process, triggers code-change, then resumes.
+Suspends, triggers code-change, resumes.

 procedure